AdamGoodApp/rust-boy/README.md

 # rust-boy
-A Gam Boy emulator written in Rust
+A Game Boy emulator written in Rust